 How to Grow Your Instagram Followers:

 Be Social – Instagram is a form of social media, so it’s important to be social!
 Take the time to like and comment on other people’s photos.
 Make sure that if you do, it’s genuine and useful to that user.
 I get so annoyed when I receive generic comments like, “cute” or “lovely outfit babe”.
 That’s not going to make an impression, nor does it encourage conversation.
 Don’t forget to respond to as many comments as you can on your own photos.
+You could even use an growth service for instagram to help boost your instagram quickly!

 Use Relevant Hashtags – Using hashtags is a great way to organically reach new audiences on Instagram.
 It helps other users discover and engage with your content, and hopefully, follow your account.
 Do your research and find specific hashtags that are relevant to your content.